 Amanda is a dedicated teacher with more than ten years of experience in the classroom.
 She graduated with a Bachelor’s degree in elementary education from The University of Georgia in 2007 and a Master’s degree in Learning Disabilities from Hunter College in 2016.
-Her extensive content knowledge and experience in upper elementary grades has enabled her students to prepare for the next grade’s standards as well as make connections to previously learned skills.
+Her extensive content knowledge and experience in upper elementary grades allows her to prepare her students for the next grade’s standards, while also ensuring that are equipped for the 3rd-5th grade state exams.
 Amanda believes in educating the whole child and attending to social-emotional needs, as well as academics.
-To do end, she regularly attends professional development by Teacher’s College Reading and Writing Project at Columbia University and Yale University’s RULER program for social-emotional intelligence.
+To that end, she regularly attends professional development by Teacher’s College Reading and Writing Project at Columbia University and Yale University’s RULER program for social-emotional intelligence.
 Amanda is known for her positive and upbeat personality, which has helped her nurture a personal connection with her students.
 This has enabled her to utilize individual interests and learning styles to increase student engagement.
 She is well versed in helping all learners access the curriculum by differentiating and supporting students with scaffolds and tools to foster independence.
 Amanda especially loves creating extensions to the existing curriculum to deepen students’ understanding of what they are learning.

 Aimee is a dedicated and passionate teacher with more than five years experience working with children as young as 2 years old to 2nd grade.
 She received her Bachelor’s degree in Child Development from Ohio State University, her Master’s degree in Early Childhood Education from Hunter College, and is NYS certified to teach Early Childhood Education (birth-2nd grade).
 Aimee has taught both in the private preschool sector as well as in the city’s public schools.
 She is currently teaching Kindergarten and is the team leader for her grade in writing.
 Aimee is familiar with the Teacher’s College Reading and Writing Project, TERC, and EngageNY curricula, among many others.
 Aimee understands the importance of teaching to the whole child, creating a warm and welcoming rapport, and instilling a love of learning in children from a very young age.
 In her free time, Aimee enjoys cheering on The Ohio State Buckeyes, reading, traveling, and spending time with her friends and family.

 Emily is a compassionate early childhood educator from New York City.
 She received her Bachelor's degree in International Relations with a minor in Child Development from Tufts University.
 Emily started working with young children in college through her service with Jumpstart to provide developmentally appropriate educational activities, with a focus on language and literacy, to young children.
+In addition, Emily has a great deal of experience preparing students for the Gifted and Talented test.
 She is currently a preschool teacher at a charter school.
 Emily is an NYC Jumpstart and CUNY PDI Early Childhood Teacher Fellow working on pursuing a graduate degree.
 She is a Prep for Prep alumna.
 Emily has experience with working with students from a variety of school backgrounds, including private, public/charter, parochial, and community-based organizations.
 She also has a background in early childhood education research from working for three years at MDRC, a nonprofit, nonpartisan education and social policy research organization.
 In her free time, Emily enjoys spending time in nature, dancing salsa, and cooking vegan meals.

 Marisa is a creative and dedicated teacher with more than five years of teaching experience.
-She works with children with a wide range of abilities in grades 1 through 6, including those who are deaf.
+She works with children with a wide range of abilities in working with children ages 2-12, including those who are deaf.
 Marisa received a Masters degree as a Literacy Specialist from Teachers College, Columbia University in 2014.
 She received her Bachelors degree in Inclusive Elementary and Special Education from Syracuse University.
-Marisa has knowledge of numerous curricula, including EngageNY, Teachers College Reading and Writing Project, and TERC.
+Marisa has knowledge of numerous curricula, as well as experience prepping students for the Gifted and Talented test.
 She is currently serving as her school’s District 2 Math Leader.
 Prior to this year, Marisa was selected to exhibit at the MFSC Professional Learning Expo, where she showcased examples of best teaching practices to colleagues.
 This experience enhanced Marisa's leadership role within her teaching community.
 Marisa believes in teaching children through exploratory and real life experiences using a patient and nurturing approach.
 She has a wide variety of teaching tools that help foster learning and build engagement.
 Her extensive background working with children of various ages, as well as her passion for teaching, make her a highly skilled and motivated tutor.